dim13/gone/README.md

 _Gone_ is aware of ScreenSaver and suspends accounting if ScreenSaver triggers.
-As fallback (see caveats) it also observes user activity and stops after 5 minutes of incativity.
+As fallback (see caveats) it also observes user activity and stops after 5 minutes of inactivity.
 The inactive time is not counted.

 Results are presented at http://localhost:8001/